 A loss-of-luggage counter to immediately report losses awaits in the baggage area.
 I missed my luggage once because of a missed connection, and the crew offered the best help I've ever seen.
 My bags didn't take long to locate and come trailing after me.

-Outside the door, exceptional taxi service awaits among the not so great.
-Check for the words "radio taxi" on the side of the cab or for orange plates.
+Outside the door, great travel into Quito awaits among the not so great.
+Check for the words "radio taxi" on the side of the cab or for orange plates, meter, etc.

-Car rentals, such as Avis, Budget and Hertz await as you exit the airport for your ground travel.
+Car rentals, such as Avis, Budget and Hertz wait for you as you exit the airport for your ground travel.
 Just be sure they're open for pickup at the time of your arrival.

 The new airport made its debut on the Tababela Plateau none too soon.
 The runway extends to 10 times the last one and became the largest in Latin America...
 13.5 kilometers.